-PROFILE & TIMELINE
+PROFILE

-Q-Park is a leading off-street parking infrastructure owner and operator with well-managed commercial parking facilities across seven western European countries.
-We operate off-street parking spaces we own, have under concession or with long-term lease contracts from public and private landlords.
+Q-Park is a leading off-street parking infrastructure owner and operator with well-managed commercial parking facilities across seven Western European countries.
+We operate off-street parking spaces we own, have under concession or with lease contracts from public and private landlords.
 We focus on off-street purpose-built parking facilities at strategic locations.

-We operate more than 3,600 parking facilities comprising over 706,000 parking spaces in the Netherlands, Germany, France, Belgium, United

-Kingdom, Ireland and Denmark.
-Based on publicly available industry data for our competitors, we estimate that we are a top three player, based on the estimated off-street revenues, in all the countries in which we operate.
+The seven countries in which we operate are the Netherlands, Germany, France, Belgium, United Kingdom, Ireland and Denmark.
+We are present in over 360 cities, have more than 5,300 parking facilities in our portfolio comprising over 1 million parking spaces.
+Based on publicly available industry data for our competitors, we estimate that we are a top three player in terms of estimated off-street revenues in all the countries in which we operate.